Songs

 Click Here for tab for Heart of Gold by Neil Young

-After suffering a back injury that made playing and standing with the electric guitar for prolonged periods painful.
-He decided to write a series of softer, acoustically driven pieces so he could play sitting down.
+After suffering a back injury that made playing and standing with the electric guitar for prolonged periods painful, Neil Young decided to write a series of softer, acoustically driven pieces so he could play sitting down.
 Throw a little harmonica into the mix and you have some truly fantastic songs!
-This is from his fourth album titled ‘Harvest’ and as a single, this became his first (and only) number 1 US hit.
+This is from his fourth album titled Harvest.
+As a single, it became his first (and only) number 1 US hit.

 Good Riddance by Green Day